 Part of being creative is finding new uses for certain items and that’s something you can definitely take advantage of when making your own coffee table from scratch.
 A cool idea comes from itsagrandvillelife.
 This table uses four wooden pillars as supports for its frame and it looks amazing.

-If you like the look of this sawhorse coffee table you should definitely check out the tutorial from rogueengineer.
-It explains how you too could build something like this from scratch and you can use the info to build a dining table that shares the same style if you ever want to.
+If you like the look of this sawhorse coffee table, then you should definitely check out the tutorial from rogueengineer.
+It explains how you too could build something like this from scratch, and you can even use the info to build a dining table that shares the same style if you ever want to.

 Even if your coffee table doesn’t have any sort of drawers, shelves or secret storage options you can still keep a cute basket underneath if there’s room.
 This little table featured on cherishedbliss shows you how that might look like.